 These are just some of the stories that made dating fun and creative and romantic for us.
 And did you notice that none of it cost much money?
 In the end, making the effort to impress someone is way more fun and exciting than just settling for movies and a typical dating relationship.

 1. Speaking from my perspective as a Guy: Why Does A Girl Want To Be Romanced In The First Place?

 Answer: it proves to her that you are not just like every other guy, and that she is not just like every other girl.
 Let me explain.
-When you seek to win the heart of a young woman, you are proving that her heart is your goal, not her body.
+When you seek to win someone’s heart, you are proving that is your goal, not her body.
 That makes you different from the some other guys she might have known, and automatically sets you ahead of the pack in her mind.
-Furthermore, if it is her heart you are interested in, her passions, her sense of humor, her hopes and dreams that you want to understand, then planning dates where you can talk and really get to know her communicates that in your eyes she is different from the others, that she is special to you and that’s why you are pursuing her.
-To you, she is not just like every other girl.
-However, if your goal in dating is just physical gratification, then the girl you date has nothing that makes her special from the others; they all have the same basic anatomy.
+Furthermore, if it is her heart you are interested in, her passions, her sense of humor, her hopes and dreams that you want to understand, then planning dates where you can talk and really get to know her communicates that in your eyes she is special to you and that’s why you are showing interest in her.
+However, if your goal in dating is just physical gratification, then the person you date is nothing special…they all have the same basic anatomy.
 With the girl you will some day fall in love with, it will be her heart and personality that will distinguish her from all the rest.